We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - muscles that are weak

-- inability to move the affected area of the body
+- an inability to move the affected area of the body

 If your muscle pain is caused by tension or physical activity, take these measures to lower your risk of developing muscle pain in the future: